How Positive Body Language in Public Speaking Works

 6. Greet When Required

-Greetings are how we welcome and acknowledge someone's presence.
-Handshakes, a slight pat on the back, an informal hug, or standing up when someone authoritative enters is also a form of greeting.
-Let your handshake be swift and firm, not too tight or casual.
-Understand your audience and respond to them accordingly.
+Greetings are used to greet and recognize another person's presence.
+Handshakes, a quick slap on the back, an informal embrace, or rising up when someone authoritative arrives are all forms of welcome.
+Let your handshake be quick and forceful, but not overly tight or casual.
+Understand your audience and reply accordingly.

-These were some Dos, now let's dive into the Don'ts.
+These were some Dos; now let's get into the Don'ts.

 Moving the eyes downward to the floor increases the likelihood of slouching.
 Attempt to stand straight.
 Look into the eyes of those in the audience.
 We recommend practice looking up when speaking to avoid slouching.
 Fidgeting is common when you first start performing on stage, and the only way to eliminate it is to practice.
 As a result, we strongly advocate for teacher-led training.